RocketChat/Rocket.Chat.RaspberryPi/README.md

 ### Prerequisites

-* Raspberry Pi 2 or newer
+* Raspberry Pi 4 or newer (2 GB or 4 GB version recommended)
-* SD-card (Class 10)
+* the fastest and largest capacity microSD you can get, we recommend 128GB Class 10 or higher
-* Decent power supply
+* Proper stable power supply for USB-C (5V 3A or more)
 * Internet connection

-### Easy and Fast Installation via Raspbian Stretch
+### Up and running your own private Rocket.Chat server in minutes

-You can get a Rocket.Chat server and a mongoDB instance working on your Raspiberry Pi 3B+ (Pi 3B or Pi 2 should be similar) in a few minutes.
+You can get a Rocket.Chat server and a mongoDB instance working on your Raspiberry Pi 4 Model B (either 2GB or 4GB) in a few minutes.
 Here's how:

-1. Prepare your SD-Card: download [_Raspbian Stretch Lite_ image](https://www.raspberrypi.org/downloads/raspbian/) or install Raspbian Stretch via [NOOBS](https://www.raspberrypi.org/downloads/noobs/).
+1. Prepare your SD-Card: download [_Raspbian Buster Lite_ image](https://www.raspberrypi.org/downloads/raspbian/) dated July 2019 or later.
 You can find help installation manuals and setup video guides on that sites as well.

 1. Log in to your Pi with the standard username "pi" and password "raspberry".
 If you want to log in remotely via SSH you have will have to [enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).